 Not as Healthy as You May Think By John Kohler A relatively recent trend in raw food preparation is the use of agave syrup (also called agave nectar) as a sweetener in raw recipes.
 I am often asked about my views on this sweetener.
 When I first switched to a raw food diet in 1995, agave syrup was unknown and was NOT USED IN RAW FOODS!
 The Truth About Agave

-Blue Agave (Agave tequilana) Because agave nectar dissolves quickly, it can be used as a sweetener for cold beverages such as cocktails, smoothies and iced tea.
-Agave nectar (also called agave syrup ) is a sweetener commercially produced from several species of agave, including Agave tequilana (blue agave) and ( Agave salmiana ). [ 1 ] [ 2 ] Agave nectar is sweeter than honey and tends to be thinner and flow more freely than honey.
-Most agave nectar comes from Mexico and South Africa.
+Agave nectar Blue Agave (Agave tequilana) Because agave nectar dissolves quickly, it can be used as a sweetener for cold beverages such as cocktails, smoothies, and iced tea.
+Agave nectar (more accurately called agave syrup, as "nectar" is a marketing term) is a sweetener commercially produced from several species of agave, including Agave tequilana (blue agave) and Agave salmiana.
+Agave syrup is sweeter than honey and tends to be less viscous.
+Most agave syrup comes from Mexico and South Africa.

 There has been some buzz swirling around agave nectar and whether the sweet cactus-nectar is good for our bodies or not.
 I want to help my readers be aware of the increasing number of fraudulent, poor-quality “agave” products being sold in common supermarkets around the country.
 The following article will educate you on fraudulent high-fructose agave nectar and its negative health consequences, as well as the benefits of using true organic agave nectar as a sweetener.
 Is Agave Nectar Safe?